natewatson999/node-virustotal/README.md

 * "addKey" : 2 parameters: a keytype and a key.
 The keytype is either  "public", "private", "honey", or "intel"; depending on type.
 The key is a valid Virustotal API key.
 This adds a key to the working keyring.
 * "deleteKey" : 2 parameters: a keytype, and an index.
 This takes a specified member of the keyring, and deletes the key at the specified index.
 * "setKey" : the same parameters as deleteKey.
 This takes a particular key in the keyring, and sets the working key to the key in question, and the mode of the working connection to the specified keytype.

 * "getDelay" : no parameters.
 If the current mode is "public" or "honey", then this prints the delay between tasks.
 Does nothing otherwise.
 * "setDelay" : 1 parameter: an integer which is a number of milliseconds.
 If the current mode is "public" or "honey", then this sets the delay between tasks.
 Does nothing otherwise.
 * "help" : no parameters.
 Tells the user to read the README.md file.
 * "IPv4Report" : 1 parameter: an IPv4 address which isn't a technical address.
 If the current mode is not "intel", this asks Virustotal for a report on the address in question.
 * "DomainReport" : 1 parameter: an domain which isn't a technical address.
 If the current mode is not "intel", this asks Virustotal for a report on the domain in question.
+* "getUrlReport" : 1 parameter: a valid URL which isn't an internal address.
+If the current mode is not "intel", this asks Virustotal for a report on the URL in question.
 * "submitURL" : 1 parameter: a valid URL.
 Takes the URL in question, and submits it to Virustotal for analysis.

 * "publishUrlComment" : at least 2 parameters.
 Takes a URL as the first parameter, and the other parameters a space broken comment, and submits them to Virustotal.
 * "publishFileComment" : at least 2 parameters.
 Takes a SHA256 filehash as the first parameter, and the other parameters a space broken comment, and submits them to Virustotal.
 * "rescanFile" : takes a SHA256 filehash and asks Virustotal to rescan it.